 “Volunteers?”
 The young Latino officer was dazed by the morning’s events.
 This was his precinct.
 “Go over to West Street.
 Supposedly they’re taking people there.”

 After another futile call to Andrew, I pedaled my bike toward the Hudson, grateful that that smoke wasn’t blowing north.
-There was no telling what poisons were in that billowing cloud.
+There was no telling what was in that ominous cloud.

 On West Street several hundred people were lining up to help.
 Mostly construction workers with heavy tools, but a good number were men and women from ordinary walks of life desperate to aid the rescue effort.

 “Write your names on your clothing.”
 A volunteer shouted from the sidewalk.